Air New Zealand: Destinations

-Air New Zealand serves domestic and international destinations in countries and territories across Asia, North America and Oceania.
+Air New Zealand serves 20 domestic and 28 international destinations in countries and territories across Asia, North America and Oceania.

-Air New Zealand previously operated four fifth freedom routes.
-The airline operated weekly flights from Rarotonga to Sydney and Los Angeles, in addition to flights connecting via Auckland.
-In 2012, after securing a contract from the Australian government – Air New Zealand launched twice-weekly services from Sydney and Brisbane to Norfolk Island on its A320 aircraft.
+The airline has previously operated several fifth freedom routes, including weekly flights from Rarotonga to Sydney and Los Angeles, twice-weekly services from Sydney and Brisbane to Norfolk Island, and daily flights from Los Angeles to London Heathrow.

 Joint ventures

-Air New Zealand has Joint venture agreements with the following airlines:
+Air New Zealand has joint venture agreements with the following airlines: